recoverycompanion/reco/docs/index.md

 If you would like a live demo, please reach out to <reco.recovery.companion@gmail.com>.

 # Key Project Impact
-RECO provides three key benefits that address current pain points in post-discharge heart failure management:
+RECO addresses key challenges in post-discharge heart failure management by providing:
 - **Enhanced Decision-Making:** Doctors receive concise summaries, facilitating quicker and better-informed clinical decisions.
 - **Scalability:** The system allows for the management of larger patient volumes without overburdening healthcare providers.
 - **Patient Engagement:** Studies show and patients agree: the chatbot is easier and more straightforward than traditional forms.

 # Learn More
-For an in-depth presentation, visit [this link](https://www.slideshare.net/secret/FWIu2e4jjTyvmL).
+View the detailed presentation on [SlideShare](https://www.slideshare.net/secret/FWIu2e4jjTyvmL).

 # Team
 RECO is a capstone project developed by a team of us at the University of California, Berkeley as part of our Master of Information and Data Science program.